Assessment (Including Appeals Against Assessment)

 All enrolled learners.

 Assessment provides an important means of analysing the learning and development progress of a learner during a programme of study or course.
 It must be an ongoing process to ensure that the learner gains a full understanding of the qualification they are working towards and how far he/she has progressed at any given time.

 The teacher/assessor must ensure that the learner is registered with the appropriate awarding organisation prior to any assessment taking place.

-The teacher/assessor for any group/individual will be responsible for ensuring internal assessment in accordance with the curriculum area requirements on assessment.
+The teacher/assessor for any group/individual will be responsible for ensuring internal assessment in accordance with the sector, awarding organisation and curriculum area requirements for assessment.

 These must include at least:

 On course/programme assessment that has been subject to the Internal Quality Assurance (IQA) process and agreed as appropriate to the Awarding Organisation (AO) requirements.

 It is essential that assessors delivering competence based programmes maintain both planning and assessment records for individual learners, demonstrating the learner’s ongoing progress against the units of the qualification.